Proximal Galerkin: A structure-preserving finite element method for pointwise bound constraints: Extensions I: More general bound constraints and variational inequalities with an application to enforcing discrete maximum principles

 Consider the equal-order finite element subspaces in~\cref{eqs:SubspacePairs_EqualOrder} and let $\{\varphi_i\}_{i=1}^N$ be a basis for $V_h = W_h$.
 It follows that there exist coefficients $\mathsf{c}_j,$ and $\mathsf{d}_j$, $j=1,2,\ldots,N$, such that $u_h(x) = \sum_{j=1}^N \mathsf{c}_j \varphi_j(x)$ and $\psi_h(x) = \sum_{j=1}^N \mathsf{d}_j \varphi_j(x)$.
 Substituting these expressions into the second variational equation in~\cref{eq:AdvectionDiffusionDiscreteNonlinearSaddlePoint}, setting $\varphi = \varphi_i$, and replacing the Lebesgue integral $\int_\Omega \varphi(x) \dd x$ with a global quadrature rule $\sum_{l=1}^M w_l \varphi(x_l)$, where $w_l \neq 0$ and $x_l \in \overline{\Omega}$ for $l=1,2,\ldots,M$, we find that

 for each index $i = 1,\ldots, N$.

-We now employ the nodal quadrature technique \cite{fried1975finite} that is commonly used in, e.g., spectral element methods \cite{duczek2019mass}.
-Namely, if we assume $M=N$ and that $\varphi_j$ are formed from a nodal basis with nodes corresponding to the quadrature points $x_j$ (e.g., a Lagrange basis with Gauss--Lobatto nodes \cite{pozrikidis2005introduction}), then $\varphi_j(x_l) = \delta_{jl}$ for all $j,l = 1,\ldots, N$.
-In turn, we find that~\cref{eq:NodalFeasibilityQuadrature} reduces to
+We now employ the nodal-quadrature mass lumping technique \cite{fried1975finite} that is commonly used in, e.g., spectral element methods \cite{duczek2019mass}.
+Although this quadrature technique is applied to the linearized form of~\cref{eq:NodalFeasibilityQuadrature}, the effect on the solution is equivalent to modifying the nonlinear equation directly, as described below.
+Assume $M=N$ and that $\varphi_j$ are formed from a nodal basis with nodes corresponding to the quadrature points $x_j$ (e.g., a Lagrange basis with Gauss--Lobatto nodes \cite{pozrikidis2005introduction}).
+Thus, $\varphi_j(x_l) = \delta_{jl}$ for all $j,l = 1,\ldots, N$.
+Moreover, we find that~\cref{eq:NodalFeasibilityQuadrature} reduces to